coleenquadros/configuration/docs/app-sre/dev-setup/README.md

 $ python3 setup.py develop
 ```

+## Setup qontract-schemas

+1. Nothing to do here!

+Note that when running `make dev` in qontract-server, it will use the schemas in the cloned directory.

+This allows local development of schemas and logic (qontract-reconcile).

+> Optionally, if you want to specify the path for the qontract-schemas repo on your local filesystem, you can use the parameter:
+>*  `SCHEMAS_PATH` - (optional) path to a local qontract-schemas repo (Default: `$PWD/../qontract-schemas`)

 ## Configure qontract-reconcile

 1. Generate a new Github [Personal access tokens](https://github.com/settings/tokens) for [Vault](https://vault.devshift.net) access.
 Only `read:org` is required for scopes.